Argentine Senate

-The Honorable Senate of the Argentine Nation (Honorable Cámara de Senadores de la Nación Argentina) is the upper house of the National Congress of Argentina.
+The Chamber of Senators of the Argentine Nation (Cámara de Senadores de la Nación Argentina) or Senate, officially the Honorable Chamber of Senators of the Argentine Nation (Honorable Cámara de Senadores de la Nación Argentina) is the upper house of the National Congress of Argentina.

 Overview

 The National Senate was established by the Argentine Confederation on July 29, 1854, pursuant to Articles 46 to 54 of the 1853 Constitution.
 There are 72 members: three for each province and three for the Autonomous City of Buenos Aires.
 The number of senators per province was raised from two to three following the 1994 amendment of the Argentine Constitution as well as the addition of the Autonomous City of Buenos Aires' senators.
 Those changes took effect following the May 14, 1995, general elections.

 Senators are elected to six-year terms by direct election on a provincial basis, with the party with the most votes being awarded two of the province's senate seats and the second-place party receiving the third seat.
-Historically, Senators were indirectly elected to nine-year terms by each provincial legislature.
+Historically, senators were indirectly elected to nine-year terms by each provincial legislature.
 These provisions were abolished in the 1994 constitutional amendment, and the first direct elections to the Senate took effect in 2001.
-Currently one-third of the members are elected every two years, with one-third of the provinces hold senatorial elections every two years; there are no term limits.
+Currently one-third of the members are elected every two years; there are no term limits.

-The Vice President of the Republic is ex officio President of the Senate, with a casting vote in the event of a tie.
-In practice, the Provisional President presides over the chamber most of the time.
+The vice president of the republic is ex officio president of the Senate, with a casting vote in the event of a tie.
+In practice, the provisional president presides over the chamber most of the time.

 The Senate must obtain quorum to deliberate, this being an absolute majority.
-It has the power to approve bills passed by the Chamber of Deputies, call for joint sessions with the lower house or special sessions with experts and interested parties, and submit bills for the president's signature; bills introduced in the Senate must, in turn, be approved by the Chamber of Deputies for their submittal to the president.
+It has the power to approve bills passed by the Chamber of Deputies, call for joint sessions with the lower house or special sessions with experts and interested parties, and submit bills for the president's signature; bills introduced in the Senate must, in turn, be approved by the Chamber of Deputies for their submission to the president.
 The Senate must introduce any changes to federal revenue sharing policies, ratify international treaties, approve changes to constitutional or federal criminal laws, as well as confirm or impeach presidential nominees to the cabinet, the judiciary, the armed forces, and the diplomatic corps, among other federal posts.